unlight/asmt-javascript-questions/README.md

 - What is Flux?
 What's the difference from MV*-like approach?
 - Redux vs Flux - differences?
 - What is IoC?
-- Which software architecrure treds you faced with?
+- Which software architecrure trends you faced with?
 Docker and microservices?
 - What criterias you will use to select technologies for your project?
 - How you will you design/implement 2-way binding without 3rd party libraries and frameworks?
 Which patterns you will use?
 - How you will improve functionality of 3rd party library on your project?